apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 3. What happens when tokens expire for good?

 The final caveat is that DTs have a maximum life, regardless of renewal.
 And after that deadline is met, you need to create new tokens to be able to connect to the services.
-Which means you need the ability to connect to the service without a delegation token, which means you need Kerberos credentials.
+That means you need the ability to connect to the service without a delegation token, which requires some form of authentication aside from DTs.

 This is especially important for long-running applications that run unsupervised.
 They must be able to keep on going without having someone logging into a terminal and typing a password every